EESSI/docs/docs/blog/posts/2025/04/eessi-good.md

 ## The takeaways

 The audience received EESSI as a valuable tool to have to take into account.
-Should we think in the replacement of the first "E" on its name?
+Should we think about the replacement of the first "E" in its name?

 The video recording of the presentation will be available soon.